merenlab/merenlab.org/courses/EMM/index.md

 ## Preface

-The purpose of this document is to share the details of the first week lectures and hands-on exercises for the  "**Ecology of marine microbes I (EMM)**".
+The purpose of this document is to share the details of the lectures and hands-on exercises for the "**Ecology of marine microbes (EMM)**".
 In the following sections you will find an hour-by-hour plan for our activities, learning objectives we will cover, as well as suggested reading material and datasets.
 All the other key information is at the very end of the page to ensure quick access to the schedule -- if this is the first time you are looking at this document, please take a look at those sections as well.

 {:.notice}
-Every lecture will take place in the main conference room of the new [HIFMB](https://hifmb.de) Building at [Im Technologiepark 526129 Oldenburg](https://g.co/kgs/1wRp7YP).
+Every lecture will take place in the main conference room of the new [HIFMB](https://hifmb.de/) Building at [Im Technologiepark 526129 Oldenburg.](https://g.co/kgs/1wRp7YP)

+{:.warning}
+You will need a **personal laptop** (not a tablet) for the entire duration of this course.

-## Course Plan
+## Week 1

-### Day 1, Monday (02/06/25)
+### Day 1, Monday (01/06/26)

-The day of course logistics, discussions over microbial diversity, and a general overview of data-driven strategies to survey environmental microbiomes.
+The first day introduces the foundational questions of microbial ecology and provides the computational entry point for the course.

 #### 09:00 - 09:30: Course Logistics

-Discussion over what will happen throughout the next week and beyond.
+Discussion over what will happen throughout the next weeks and beyond.
 A great time to take a look at the course syllabus online together:

 [https://merenlab.org/courses/EMM/](https://merenlab.org/courses/EMM/)

 #### 09:30 - 10:00: Installation check

-Making sure everyone who wishes to have anvi’o ([https://anvio.org](https://anvio.org)) installed on their computers for hands-on exercises have it ready.
+Making sure everyone has R, RStudio, a terminal and [anvi'o](https://anvio.org/install/#development-version) installed on their computers.
+For the anvi'o installation, make sure to install the 'development version' and **not** the v9.
+In addition to the installation, please follow the instructions to download some key resources (see 6.1 Setup key resources).

-#### 10:00 - 12:00: A brief introduction to **microbial life on Earth**
+#### 10:00 - 11:00: A brief introduction to **microbial diversity**

-Please remember, we will have an activity break at 11:00.
+We begin by exploring how scientists study microbial diversity, focusing on three guiding questions:

+* Who is there?
+* What are they doing?
+* How are they doing it?

+We will discuss how these questions are addressed using modern molecular approaches, and emphasize the assumptions, limitations, and interpretations that shape our understanding.

-* ***Learning Objectives***:
+* *Learning Objectives*:

-  * Describe the extent of microbial diversity on Earth, their involvement in key biogeochemical processes, as well as human health and disease
+  * Describe the main questions driving the birth of microbial ecology
-  * Remember seminal studies that contributed to our understanding of the diversity, functioning, and metabolic potential of naturally occurring microbial communities and approaches to study them
-  * Explain the old and new intellectual and technical challenges that prevent us from defining fundamental units of microbial life, and the art of moving forward without any answers
+  * Contrast approaches used to assess diversity
+  * Outline the basic steps to assemble genomes from metagenomes

 * ***Suggested Reading***: